WEID-Consortium/weid.info/weid2026_specification.md

 ### (2.4) WEID based on Domain Name System (DNS) names

-If you own a DNS name (e.g. a domain name) of want to have a WEID based on a DNS name, then you may use the root `urn:x-weid:D-...`.
+If you own a DNS name (e.g., a domain name) or want to have a WEID based on a DNS name, then you may use the root `urn:x-weid:D-...`.
 The next arcs will be the DNS name in reverse order, encoded in (NOT converted to!)
 Base36.

 For example, `example.com` will become `urn:x-weid:D-COM-EXAMPLE-?`.